NumberedLilys/calendar/README.md

 The backend logic for saving data to a permanent database is not yet implemented.
 The UI is in the early stages of SDL3 implementation.

-# Why?
-- most calanders dont give you the amount of customization needed
-- Having a more accessible and collaborative calendar would make daily tasks more convenient

-## Visuals
-- Photos/video of what it does

 ## Installations